1Password CLI: How NOT to Store Plaintext AWS Credentials on Localhost

 • System Settings > Lock Screen > Require password after screen saver begins or display is turned off

-• Set one of Hot Corners to "Lock Screen" and always trigger it when you're away from keyboard.
+• Set one of Hot Corners to "Lock Screen" and always trigger it when you're away from the keyboard.

 • System Settings > Desktop & Dock > Hot Corners